Zenika/labs-tooling/ci-cd-platform-deployment/README.md

 ```

 The `io.rancher.scheduler.affinity:host_label=traefik_lb=true` label on the `traefik` service will ensure that it is always deployed on the host with IP `<TRAEFIK_IP>`.

+### Open port 80 of Rancher hosts

+Click on `Security Groups` on the [EC2 Elastic IP Dashboard](https://eu-central-1.console.aws.amazon.com/ec2/v2/home?region=eu-central-1#Addresses:sort=PublicIp).

+Edit the inbound rules of the `rancher-machine` and make port 80 accessible from anywhere.

 ### Configure your DNS to redirect a subdomain to Traefik